ecupaio/jekyll-template/README.md

-# Jekyll SPT (Single Page Template)
+# Jekyll Template

-Welcome to the Jekyll Single Page Template.
-It is based off of the [single_page_template](https://github.com/democrats/frontend-templates/tree/master/single_page_template) with some modifications for Jekyll compatibility.

-Use the area below as a readme for your site:
-# Site Title
-Built with the (Jekyll Single Page Template)[https://github.com/democrats/frontend-templates/tree/master/jekyll_spt]

-**Github Page:**

-**Admin:**

-**Prod:**

-**Guide for Admin:**

-Below is a detailed list of instructions on how to configure and use the Jekyll template:

 ## Setup and initial installation

-If this is your first time using the Jekyll Single Page Template, you may need to install some dependencies.
+If this is your first time using the Jekyll Template, you may need to install some dependencies.

 ### Ruby